Originally published: 05.SEP.2018

 There is no cure or treatment for delayed ejaculation, just as there is no clear diagnostic definition.
 It is recommended that physical issues are ruled out, such as neurodegenerative disorders, as well as certain medications that may cause delayed ejaculation.
 Hormones, thyroid function and diabetes should also be tested to offer an overview of your health.

 Age is a deciding factor in sexual function and men over the age of 50 are likely to experience ejaculatory and erectile issues.
 In saying that, if there are no physical or lifestyle factors that are illustrating issues associated with ejaculation.
 It is recommended that those who experience the condition consider talking therapies to explore the psychological aspect of the condition.
-Hormone, thyroid and diabetes tests can be purchased at www.letsgetchecked.com.
+Check out LetsGetChecked's range of health tests here.